LtGlahn/nvdbspeedlimit/tollstation.md

   * **Link sequence:** An abstract container for road links.
 A link sequence always start at linear position 0 _(startposisjon=0)_ and ends at linear position 1 _(sluttposisjon=1)_.
 The link sequence has a start date, but never any termination date.
 The ID of the link sequence identifies which part of the network we're working on.
   * **Links:** Pieces of a link sequence.
 The links themselves have no unique ID, but describe a linear piece of a link sequence in space (between _startposisjon, sluttposisjon_) and time (_startdato, sluttdato_).
 Undefined _sluttdato_ means that this particular link is not scheduled to be terminated.
-    * Each link has a geometry, start- and end positions along that particular link sequence, start- and end date, number of linanes and some additional metadata.
+    * Each link has a geometry, start- and end positions along that particular link sequence, start- and end date, number of lanes _(kjørefelt)_ and some additional metadata.
   * **Referencing the road network _("stedfesting")_** Any NVDB feature has a reference to at least one link sequence using these non-dimensional linear positions
     * _"relativPosiosjon"_ for points, example `0.91897357@319534`
     * the range _"startposisjon - sluttposisjon"_ for linear segments, example `0-1@319534`